Werner-Staeblein/Project-2-modified-resubmit/README.md

 Javscript Quiz is an interactive quiz for users to answer questions on their knowledge of Javascript.
 Questions created are stored in a separate Array.

-The Quiz randomly picks 10 of those questions to be answered.
+The Quiz randomly picks 10 of those questions to be answered and provides the user the choose among four different answers of which only one is correct.

 The color palette is harmoniously coordinated with the logo, allowing for a coherent and calm image with its bright and warm colors.